-Now look out for any distinct factors that separates out the site.
-For example, in the bottom you may find the software that is used for the site.
+Now, look out for any distinct factors that make the site stand out.
+For example, you may find the software that is used for the site at the bottom.
 Take an example of XenForo, a forum software.

 You can see the footprint of XenForo forums at the bottom of the website.
 Now, you can Google for

 inanchor:"Forum software by XenForo"

 If this provides the SERPs as you expected, this is the footprint that you want to use.